grannycart/subworld-shortstory1/second-version_rev2.md

 "Good.
 If they lost us, all we have to do is wait them out.
 And we can stay silent without moving down here for days if we have to."

-Often working on sonar made Cassandra feel like she had a super power: the ability to hear --- not just hear but see --- through the ocean water for miles and miles in every direction.
-But that same ability, when it went on for hours and hours without change or new input, made her feel very small in a vast empty space.
-She did not relish the idea of another 48 hours without sleep tracking a weak signal.
+Often working on sonar made Cassandra feel like she had a super power: the ability to hear --- not just hear, but see --- through the ocean water for miles and miles in every direction.
+But that same ability, dragged out for hours and hours without change or new input, made her feel very small in a vast empty space.
+She did not relish the idea of another 48 hours without sleep, tracking a weak signal.

 For the next hour the pings came in a more frantically frequent series, sometimes as many as twenty in a minute, like someone tapping on a wall to find the hallow spots.
 It was clear that the surface ship had lost the *Prospect* completely.
 There was desperation in their search method.
-Between pings Cassandra could hear the slow roll of their engines and when she dialed in the filters just right she could hear the low swish of their turning props.
+Between pings, Cassandra could hear the slow roll of their engines, and when she dialed in the filters just right she could hear the low swish of their turning props.

-The ship began a slow search pattern, circling in a widening spiral from the spot where they had lost contact with the *Prospect*.
-Because Captain Percy had slipped under the thermocline with the motors stopped the ship above had no hints as to where the *Prospect* might lay, and so their search pattern had to be thorough.
+The ship began to move in a slow search pattern, circling in a widening spiral from the spot where they had lost contact with the *Prospect*.
+Because Captain Percy had slipped under the thermocline with the motors stopped the ship above had no hints as to where the *Prospect* might lay, and so their search had to be thorough.

 As time passed, the pings shifted to coming more slowly and regularly.
 At one point, as far as Cassandra could tell, the ship was directly overhead, and that was nerve-wracking.
 But it soon continued on its spiraling course.
 She was thankful that with the protection the thermocline she did not need to remove her headphones every time a ping passed through her equipment.
 She thought that if she were the sonar operator on that ship, she would switch to listening with passive microphones only.
 It was clear that the thermocline was reflecting back the high-energy sound waves of the active pinging sonar equipment.
 The lower-energy casual sounds of the ship seemed to do a better job of making their way through the thermocline.
 Her advice to the sonar operator on the ship would be to listen quietly for some kind of incidental sound --- a dropped tool or a tank trim adjustment.
 But in her opinion sonar operators on surface ships did not have that intuitive sense for how to search out objects in the expanses of deep water.
 Since submarines relied on their sonar operators as the only sensory input from outside the boat, they just had a better ability to see the world through sound in the water around the boat.
 Sonar on surface ships was just another accoutrement.
 So she was unsurprised that this ship was just banging away uselessly with active pings.

+[//]: # (The second half of the above graf repeats an idea from earlier, doesn't it? delete?)

 With time, Cassandra relaxed to the point where the pressure to sleep returned.
 She kept her bleary eyes opened and pinned on the gauges in front of her, and regularly did a full-circle look around the boat --- more to keep herself focused than because she expected any surprises to show up in the water.

 Hours passed like this.
 The *Prospect* lay in a profound hovering silence.
 There was little movement through the boat.
 Percy had let her rudderman and planesman go to their racks to sleep.
 They were less likely to make a mistake that generated the kind of noise that could detected by the ship above if they were asleep in bed than sitting at the boat's controls with nothing to do.
 Percy was the only person who remained in the control room.

 Cassandra felt like an interred soul.
 The sounds of the ocean were silent, black, and cold in every direction around her, like a dream of death.
 Far above a demon circled, searching.
-Her mind was sliding off bright conciousness as the darkness surrounded her.
+Her mind was sliding off bright consciousness as the darkness surrounded her.
 She knew she was going to lose herself to sleep if she did not do something.

 Hemi, with his usual uncanny sense of every aspect of every person and every machine that contributed to the boat's condition, arrived in the sonar compartment with another cup of coffee for her.

 She took it gratefully without a word.
 He sat down in the seat next to her and put on the second sonar headset.
-Hemi was an excellent sonar operator himself --- he had initially trained Cassandra --- so instead of explicitly explaining the situation, Cassandra showed him what was going on by turning the microphone directional control wheel in full circle while Hemi listened, taking in the whole sweep of the ocean just as he had taught her to do.
+Hemi was an excellent sonar operator himself --- he had initially trained Cassandra --- so instead of explicitly explaining the situation, Cassandra showed him what was going on by turning the microphone directional control wheel in full circle while Hemi listened, taking in the sweep of the ocean just as he had taught her to do.

 "Wait Cassandra.
-What is that sound... towards the bow.
+What is that sound... toward the bow.
 Roll back the other way a small amount."

 With two fingers resting on the top of the control wheel she rotated the direction of the underwater mics back until they lined up along the axis of the boat.
 In her ears she picked up what Hemi had heard.
 A current of faintly pulsing rapid clicks, carried to her microphones on the underside of the typical swish and swell of active ocean sounds.